HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 #### Availability
-Availability measures are subtypes of cohort measures which enable tracking of availability of critical resources, generally consumables (e.g., PPE, medications, immunizations, oxygen, blood, IV fluids), and can also report availability of staff to support facility operations (e.g., physicans, nurses, other licensed providers, support and maintenance staff), or other resources (e.g., electricity, water) or available facility services (e.g., emergency department, helipad, burn unit).
+Availability measures are subtypes of cohort measures which enable tracking of availability of critical resources, generally consumables (e.g., PPE, medications, immunizations, oxygen, blood, IV fluids), and can also report availability of staff to support facility operations (e.g., physicians, nurses, other licensed providers, support and maintenance staff), or other resources (e.g., electricity, water) or available facility services (e.g., emergency department, helipad, burn unit).

-Availability measures are generally "yes/no" to indicate availability where a facility record a measure value of 1 if sufficent quantity is available to meet demand, and 0 otherwise.
+Availability measures are generally "yes/no" to indicate availability where a facility record a measure value of 1 if sufficient quantity is available to meet demand, and 0 otherwise.
 These can be further stratified based on degree of availability (e.g., by days supply remaining).

 Availability measures can also report whether conservation measures have been implemented